the-laziest-coder/galxe-aio/README.md

  - `files/proxies.txt` - Corresponding proxies for wallets
  - `files/twitters.txt` - Corresponding twitters for wallets
  - `files/emails.txt` - Corresponding emails for wallets
+ - `files/discords.txt` - Corresponding discords for wallets.
+Can be empty if not needed
  - `config.toml` - Custom settings

 ### Config